amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 But our logistics platform wasn't built to handle this load and we're at risk of losing our trade routes.
 Our engineers have suggested we look at using modern application architectures, containers, and devops, but they don't know anything about implementing them.
 Can you help us update our logistics platform and become the largest trading consortium in the galaxy?

 ### Requirements:

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
-* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch.
+* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch, Cloud9.
 [Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 * A workstation or laptop with an ssh client installed, such as [putty](http://www.putty.org/) on Windows; or terminal or iterm on Mac
 * Familiarity with [Python](https://wiki.python.org/moin/BeginnersGuide/Programmers), [vim](https://www.vim.org/about.php)/[emacs](https://www.gnu.org/software/emacs/)/[nano](https://www.nano-editor.org/), [Docker](https://www.docker.com/), and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.